J. Erik Jonsson: Legacy

 Several facilities bear Jonsson's name in recognition of his contributions.
 These include the J. Erik Jonsson Central Library in Dallas, and the well-known Erik Jonsson School of Engineering and Computer Science at the University of Texas at Dallas in Richardson.
 A trustee of Rensselaer Polytechnic Institute, he helped fund major campus improvements, leading the institute to name the Jonsson Engineering Center and Jonsson-Rowland Science Center in his honor.
 Along with two other founders of Texas Instruments, Cecil H. Green and Eugene McDermott, Jonsson helped found the Excellence in Education Foundation which contributed $30 million to the University of Texas Southwestern Medical Center in 1991.
 The J. Erik Jonsson Center of the National Academy of Sciences, overlooking Quissett Harbor in Woods Hole on Cape Cod, is also named in honor of Jonsson.
 He also served as a trustee of Margaret's alma mater Skidmore College in Saratoga Springs, New York.
 Although founded in 1912, Skidmore started a new 850 acre campus of which the Jonssons largely funded construction in the 1960s.

+Awards

+Jonsson was awarded the H. Neil Mallon Award by the World Affairs Council in 1987.
+The H. Neil Mallon Award, hosted by the World Affair Council of Dallas/ Fort Worth, is presented annually to individuals who have excelled at promoting the international focus of North Texas.
+The prestigious Mallon Award is named after the Council’s founder and is presented annually to individuals who have excelled in promoting the region’s international profile.
+Funds raised from this event support the World Affair Council’s public and education programming, international exchanges, and diplomatic services.